JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 Size: 500×350 px

 Best for:
-* Two-column layout with a tree on one column and several components that are stacked vertically in the second column.
 * Multiple components with short labels that are divided into two columns.
 * A full-width table with two or three columns.
 * A full-width code editor or snippet.